ZhgChg.Li

 CI Nightly Build, CD Deploy

-If you are not familiar with GitHub Actions and setting up a Self-hosted Runner, I strongly recommend reading the previous article “CI/CD Practical Guide (2): Comprehensive Guide to Using GitHub Actions and Self-hosted Runners” or implementing it alongside the knowledge from the previous article.
+If you are not yet familiar with GitHub Actions and setting up a Self-hosted Runner, it is highly recommended to first read the previous article “CI/CD Practical Guide (Part 2): Complete Usage and Setup of GitHub Actions and Self-hosted Runner” or implement it together with the knowledge from that article.

-The iOS project content used in this article includes test items generated by AI, so there is no need to focus on the iOS programming details; we will only discuss the Infra & CI/CD aspects.
+The iOS project content used in this article, including test items, is generated by AI, so there is no need to focus on the iOS code details.
+The discussion is solely about Infra & CI/CD.

-The following tools are based on past experience; if it’s a new project, consider using the updated mise and tuist.
+The following tools are based on past experience.
+For new projects, consider using the newer mise and tuist.

 Mint

-The Mint tool helps us manage the versions of dependency tools uniformly (Gemfile can only manage Ruby Gems), such as XCodeGen, SwiftFormat, SwiftLint, Periphery, etc.
+The Mint tool helps us manage the versions of dependency tools consistently (Gemfile can only manage Ruby Gems), such as XcodeGen, SwiftFormat, SwiftLint, and Periphery.

 Mintfile: